6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: 6G Enabling Technologies and AI Role

-In 6G networks, technologies are supposed to provide ultra-high data rates which also require sufficient expansion of backhaul capacity.
-Furthermore, future VLC and terahertz implementations will use a massive number of devices, which need backhaul connectivity with the core network and neighbouring nodes \cite{schloemann2015toward}.
+{\bf Advanced Access-Backhaul Network (FSO) Integration.} In 6G networks, technologies are supposed to provide ultra-high data rates which also require sufficient expansion of backhaul capacity.
+Furthermore, future VLC and terahertz implementations will use a massive number of devices, which need backhaul connectivity with the core network and neighboring nodes \cite{schloemann2015toward}.

-In some cases, such as, at remote geographical locations (e.g., sea, space and underwater), it is not feasible to deploy optical fibre as a backhaul network.
+In some cases, such as, at remote geographical locations (e.g., sea, space, and underwater), it is not feasible to deploy optical fiber as a backhaul network.
 For such scenarios, the FSO backhaul network is a potential communication system for 6G networks \cite{gu2018network, douik2016hybrid, bag2018performance}.
-FSO performs like an optical fibre network and provides similar communication services.
+FSO performs like an optical fiber network and provides similar communication services.
 FSO can provide a large communication range, even greater than 10,000 km.
 Figure \ref{Figure:BH} shows an example of an integrated backhaul link.